Top Five Classes to Take for SmartStart

-Any new student that is coming to Southern (whether you’re an incoming freshman or transfer student) can sign up for one free three-credit hour course during the third summer session on campus.
-You have to pay for your books, room and food, but the class is FREE.
-Usually, three credit hours would cost you about $1,900 so it’s definitely something you should take advantage of.
+Any new student that is coming to Southern (whether you’re an incoming freshman or transfer student) can sign up for one free three-credit-hour course during the third summer session on campus.
+You have to pay for your books, room, and food, but the class is FREE.
+Usually, three credit hours would cost you about $1,900, so it’s definitely something you should take advantage of.
 It’s also a great way to get into a rhythm on campus, make some new friends, explore the greater-Chattanooga area, and get a job before the fall semester begins.
-Plus, because your able to focus all your energy on that one class, it becomes a great opportunity to start your college career off with an A!
+Plus, because you're able to focus all your energy on that one class, it becomes a great opportunity to start your college career off with an A!

 Although public speaking is super intimidating, this is one of the most fun classes you’ll take in college and it’s an awesome way to get to know people.
 At Southern, the Public Speaking classes are limited to 16 students, so you really get to know your classmates through group projects and presentations that everyone makes.
 It’s a course that is required for all students, so even if you’re unsure of your major, this will count.
 And… since it’s an easier course, you’ll have plenty of time to take advantage of other fun things to do on campus and around Chattanooga.

 Okay, so this one is more major-specific, but if you want to get into our most popular program at Southern, this is the BEST class to take during SmartStart.
 Survey of Health Chemistry is a class that all nursing students take as a replacement for chemistry.
 The curriculum is designed to prepare nursing students for the specific applications of chemistry in their workplace, so they’ve eliminated all of the stuff that’s not relevant and made it very applicable to aspiring nurses.